Skip to main content

 A quick tour of all the Thunk.AI concepts

-Thunk.AI is a platform to create and run AI-native applications called "thunks".
+Thunk.AI is a self-service platform to create and run AI agent workflow applications.

 Let's look at the key aspects of the Thunk.AI platform: